 GriefShare is a friendly, caring group of people who will walk alongside you through one of life’s most difficult experiences.
 You don’t have to go through the grieving process alone.GriefShare groups are now meeting online.
 Find a group in your area today!

-The center provides space for a variety of different types of discussion, twelve-step, therapy, support, and coming-out groups.
+The center provides space for a variety of discussions, twelve-step programs, therapy, support, and coming-out groups.
 Join a group today!

 MADD works to end drunk driving, help fight drugged driving, support the victims of these violent crimes, and prevent underage drinking.
 Impacted by drunk or drugged driving?
 Get the help you need.

 Based on AA, this group uses a similar 12-step program and meeting structure but is open to individuals who are addicted to substances other than alcohol.
 Find an online meeting.

-Overeaters Anonymous offers in-person, online, and telephone meetings to their community members.
+Overeaters Anonymous offers in-person, online, and telephone meetings.
 Find a meeting today!